 Kratom can be misleading.
 Many people market kratom as a health product.
 Using the substance as a tea may also give the impression that this is a safe drug to use.
 Anyone can become addicted to kratom.
 Because it is not necessarily illegal, many people assume it’s safe enough to drink.
-While it can be sold over the counter in many retail shops around the country, its effects can be extremely dangerous.

 - Different sleep patterns